ppurang/scaliak/README.md

 ## Usage

-For examples please see the `examples` package: https://github.com/stackmob/scaliak/tree/master/src/main/scala/com/stackmob/scaliak/example.
-More documentation a real examples project (instead of a package) are coming soon.
+For examples please [see the `examples` package](https://github.com/stackmob/scaliak/tree/master/src/main/scala/com/stackmob/scaliak/example).
+More documentation and a real examples project (instead of a package) are coming soon.

 ## Contributing

+is easy!

+* Fork the code
+* Make your changes
+* Submit a pull request

 ## License